 Our convenient degree program is designed to be completed either full-time, or part-time.
 Classes meet on weeknights, and no residency or thesis is required.

 Please note: Applicants to the M.P.A. program are not required to submit GRE/GMAT scores.
-Refer to the degree-seeking application checklist for complete admission requirements.

 8 core courses